bebatut-research/bebatut-research.github.io/training.md

 ---
 layout: default
-title: Teaching
+title: Training
 ---

-# Teaching
+# Training and teaching

 I like learning and also teaching to pass down my knowledge and passions.
-I followed [Software Carpentry](https://software-carpentry.org/) instructor training and get the certificate.
+When I had the opportunity, I gave lectures and exercises as associate professor at INSA de Lyon, at IUT d'Aurillac and at the Department of Computer Science of the University of Freiburg.
+Now, I am giving training, mainly on Galaxy use and development of tools.

-When I had the opportunity, I gave lectures as associate professor at INSA de Lyon and at IUT d'Aurillac.
-Slides and materials for these courses are available on [http://bebatut-edu.github.io/](http://bebatut-edu.github.io/).
+Since March 2016, I am a [Software Carpentry](https://software-carpentry.org/) instructor.
+I am also highly involved in the development of the [Training Material repository](http://galaxyproject.github.io/training-material/) of the [Galaxy Training Network](https://new.galaxyproject.org/teach/gtn/).

 ---